jcchin/NRELtraining/docs/building_component.rst

 that in plain english means "if this file is called directly, run the following commands" This section is ignored if the component class is instantiated elsewhere.

-In this particular run script, an *instance* of the ActuatorDisk class is created called ``comp``.
+In this particular run script, an *instance* of the ActuatorDisc class is created called ``comp``.
 This component instance is run, and two outputs are printed to the console.

-To summarize, ``actuator_disk.py`` is displayed in its entirety below:
+To summarize, ``actuator_disc.py`` is displayed in its entirety below:

-.. testcode:: simple_component_actuatordisk
+.. testcode:: simple_component_actuatordisc

     from openmdao.main.api import Component
     from openmdao.lib.datatypes.api import Float

-    class ActuatorDisk(Component):
+    class ActuatorDisc(Component):
-        """Simple wind turbine model based on actuator disk theory"""
+        """Simple wind turbine model based on actuator disc theory"""

         # inputs
         a = Float(.5, iotype="in", desc="Induced Velocity Factor")
-        Area = Float(10, iotype="in", desc="Rotor disk area", units="m**2", low=0)
+        Area = Float(10, iotype="in", desc="Rotor disc area", units="m**2", low=0)
         rho = Float(1.225, iotype="in", desc="air density", units="kg/m**3")
         Vu = Float(10, iotype="in", desc="Freestream air velocity, upstream of rotor", units="m/s")